← Back to Blog

 NovaScribe scored highest in our value-for-accuracy ratio.
 It achieved 96% accuracy (4% WER) on clear audio and processed our 30-minute test file in just 2 minutes 15 seconds.
 At $0.20-0.60 per hour (depending on plan), it's 25-75x cheaper than Rev AI ($15/hr) with only 1% less accuracy.

-Pros: Widest language support (99 languages), best value at high volume ($20/month for 6,000 minutes = 100 hours), speaker detection included, exports to SRT/VTT for YouTube.
+Pros: Widest language support (99 languages), best value at high volume ($20/month for 6,000 minutes = 100 hours), speaker detection included, exports to SRT/VTT for YouTube, AI summaries included (chapters, key concepts, terminology, takeaways), team plans available (from $35/mo), meeting bot for Zoom, Google Meet, and Microsoft Teams (records, transcribes, and generates structured summaries with action items, decisions, and key quotes at 3x credits — $0.60-1.80/hr, the most affordable meeting transcription on the market).

-Cons: No live/real-time transcription, no mobile app, no Zoom integration.
+Cons: No live/real-time transcription, no mobile app, meeting bot requires manual link paste (no calendar integration).

-Best for: Podcasters, content creators, researchers needing multilingual transcription at scale.
+Best for: Podcasters, content creators, researchers, teams needing multilingual transcription at scale, and budget-conscious users who want meeting transcription without the price tag of Otter.ai.

 2. Otter.ai — Best for Live Meeting Transcription